michalskibinski109/2048/readme.md

 This project implements the popular game 2048.
 The game is built using a combination of Python for the backend and HTML, CSS, and JavaScript for the frontend.

+## Contributors
+I am **absolutelly** open to contributions: potentaial tasks:
+- refactor frontend so it will be scallable to portable devices
+- Add new engine to game.
+It could be DQNagent, or some classic engine.
 ## Features

 - The game is played on a grid with dimensions defined by the `shape` argument.